Okla. congressman seeking Senate seat wants to fill Inhofe's spot on Armed Services Committee

 “For me to fill Inhofe’s shoes — not possible,” Mullin said at a campaign fundraising event Friday in Enid.
 “He has seniority, he’s spent years where he’s at getting to the point of influence.
 But that seat is Oklahoma’s seat.”

-Mullin said he doesn’t expect James Lankford, Oklahoma’s junior senator who's also seeking reelection, to add the committee with his growing seniority status on other Senate committee assignments, which this year included the Ethics, Indian Affairs, Homeland Security and Energy and Natural Resources.
+Mullin said he doesn’t expect James Lankford, Oklahoma’s junior senator who’s also seeking reelection, to add the committee with his growing seniority status on other Senate committee assignments, which this year included the Ethics, Indian Affairs, Homeland Security, and Energy and Natural Resources committees.

 “My hope is that (Lankford) stays on his committees because that’s where we want to go, we want to go there,” Mullin said.